AMSTERDAM MUSEUMS — Enjoy the Best Art in the Netherlands

 Stedelijk Museum

-Directly next door to the Van Gogh Museum, the Stedelijk Museum of modern and contemporary art is showing ongoing exhibitions “YESTERDAY TODAY” — art and design from 1880 to 1950 including DeStijl, Bauhaus, CoBrA and other movements; “EVERYDAY, SOMEDAY AND OTHER STORIES” (1950 – 1980); and “TOMORROW IS A DIFFERENT DAY,” highlights of their collection from 1980 until the present day, plus many original smaller temporary exhibitions.
-Future presentations include “GENERAL IDEA” organized in collaboration with the National Gallery of Canada, opening in March 2023; and “NAN GOLDIN: THIS WILL NOT END WELL” a retrospective of Goldin’s work as a film-maker which will be presented in September 2023 in cooperation with the Moderna Museet in Stockholm.
+“On the Outskirts of Paris, Near Montmartre” (above) was on display at the Stedelijk Museum, as part of the exhibit “MODERN — Van Gogh, Rietveld, Léger and Others,” which closed in 2023.
+Located next door to the Van Gogh Museum, the Stedelijk Museum of modern and contemporary art is showing ongoing exhibitions, including “YESTERDAY TODAY” — art and design from 1880 to 1950 including DeStijl, Bauhaus, CoBrA and other movements; “EVERYDAY, SOMEDAY AND OTHER STORIES” (1950 – 1980); and “TOMORROW IS A DIFFERENT DAY,” highlights of their collection from 1980 until the present day.
+Check the museum’s website for numerous exhibitions of contemporary art!

 Popular Hotels in Amsterdam

-Hotels have grown increasingly expensive in major cities throughout The Netherlands, especially in Amsterdam.
+Hotels have grown increasingly expensive in major cities throughout the Netherlands, especially in Amsterdam.
 In recent years, we stayed in 3 properties which you can find on the Marriott.com website.
 Those of you arriving at Schiphol Airport for a brief stay may choose the Sheraton Amsterdam Airport Hotel.
 Recommended by more than 85% of its guests, this uniquely-situated Sheraton is not as fancy as downtown hotels, but it is certainly convenient.
-With its central location right inside the airport, a 5-minute walk from your plane (or train) leads you directly into the Sheraton’s lobby, passing a supermarket, shops, buses, and trains along your route.
+With its central location right inside the airport, a 5-minute walk from your plane (or train) will lead you directly into the Sheraton’s lobby, passing a supermarket, shops, buses, and trains along your route.
 The hotel’s Club Lounge is adequate, though not special.
-Centraal Station is 20 to 25 minutes away by train.
+Centraal Station is about 25 minutes away by train.

 The Renaissance Amsterdam Hotel at Kattengat 1 is a most convenient lodging if you are arriving by train at Amsterdam Centraal and wish to walk directly to your hotel in less than 15 minutes.
 About 90% of guests recommend the Renaissance, which offers a fitness center and efficient Concierge services.
 For example, one may be able to buy a public transportation card from the Concierge at no extra charge.
 The Renaissance Amsterdam Hotel is large, offering many styles of rooms, but the surrounding area is quite cozy; a 10-minute walk will take you to the Anne Frank House and the beautiful, quiet Jordaan neighborhood.
-If you want to be close to the center, but not in the midst of the action, the Renaissance is a perfect choice, especially if you enjoy quiet evening strolls along the canals.
+If you desire to be near the center of everything, but not in the midst of the action, the Renaissance is a perfect choice, especially if you enjoy quiet evening strolls along the lovely canals.

 Across from the Leidseplein, a prime option for museum lovers is the Amsterdam Marriott Hotel, at Stadhouderskade 12.
 If you want to be near the best dining choices and major museums, this is the place to stay!
 An easy 10-minute walk from the Marriott will lead you to the Rijksmuseum, high-end shopping, Vondelpark and the Van Gogh Museum.
 If you choose a rate with “M Club Lounge” access (or as a free amenity for Bonvoy Titanium- and Platinum-level members), you will definitely enjoy the Marriott even more.
-The lobby itself and standard rooms are not the major attraction, but the friendly staff and “Location, Location, Location” will WOW you!
+The lobby itself and standard rooms are not the major attraction, but the friendly staff and “Location, Location, Location” will WOW you, especially if your primary goal is to take in the museums!
 Schiphol Airport is less than 14 km.
-(8.3 miles) from the hotel, with an estimated taxi fare of 50 euros.
+(8.3 miles) from the hotel, with an estimated taxi fare of 80 euros.
 Over 90% of guests recommend this hotel, which may be reached by Trams # 2 & # 12 from Centraal Station.
-We recommend you consider taking Bus # 397 to and from the Airport; at a cost of less than 10 euros each way, the 40-minute bus ride will leave you outside the Marriott’s door.
+We recommend you consider taking Bus # 397 to and from the Airport.
+At a cost of 10+ euros each way, this 40-minute bus ride will leave you outside the Marriott’s door.

 Affordable alternatives